ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-08-30-ioc-container-isolation.md

 Generally IoC container isolation is a good way to control yourself.
 At least it requires you to use full-arg constructor only and then:

-1. You won’t break the encapsulation
+1. You won't break the encapsulation
 2. You will quickly note the interface segregation or single responsibility violation, because when you have more than 4-5 constructor parameters it is the reason to think about the class refactoring.
-3. You won’t be able to introduce cyclic dependencies between the classes.
+3. You won't be able to introduce cyclic dependencies between the classes.
 4. The lack of outside initialization makes you distribute responsibility between your classes/interfaces better.
 5. It results in clean and understandable modules structure.
 6. It results in more stable, reusable and verifiable code.